Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/senior-dev/tech-bites--product-and-strategy.md

 M&A -- fb / insta https://www.linkedin.com/posts/olivermolander_technology-facebook-instagram-activity-7241726426826059776-IOE4
 M&A -- killer zone = https://www.trendingtopics.eu/tech-talent-the-intricate-mechanisms-behind-apples-startup-killer-zone/
 magic moment -> habit moment
+marketing -- "killer app"
 marketing -- case studies
-metrics -- 40 something
-metrics -- funnel
-metrics -- Monthly Core User (MCU) = a user who do core actions at least X times in the last 28 days
+marketing -- case studies -- "flagship app" It's not that there wasn't a lot of interest in WPF, it's just there weren't any flagship apps showing off what it could do that previous frameworks couldn't.
+Even if Evernote had stayed with it, they still have a fairly simple client so a lot of people would simply shrug and say "I can do that in WinForms."
+They aren't wrong. https://www.reddit.com/r/csharp/comments/x0nu7h/comment/im9kesb/ metrics -- 40 something metrics -- funnel metrics -- Monthly Core User (MCU) = a user who do core actions at least X times in the last 28 days